 Take advantage of their bank of low-volume keywords if you’re looking for less competition.
 SEMrush collects all keywords that have a search volume of at least ten queries per year.

-SEMrush helps you adapt keywords to different international regions by offering 28 regional keyword databases.
-And if your website’s multilingual, the tool also has keyword research capabilities in 16 languages.
+SEMrush helps you adapt keywords to different international regions by offering over 140 regional keyword databases.

 You can find the keywords your competitors are ranking for and estimate the value of these keywords based on several web performance indicators.